Yoast/wordpress-seo/packages/yoastseo/README.md

 <sup>3</sup> There is no existing Flesch reading ease formula for these languages.

+<sup>4</sup> This means that the functionality for this assessment is currently not available for these languages.

+<sup>5</sup> The Passive voice check for Japanese is not implemented since the structure is the same as the potential form and can additionally be used for an honorific purpose.
+Identifying whether a verb is in its passive, honorific or potential form is problematic without contextual information.

 The following readability assessments are available for all languages:
 - sentence length (with a default upper limit of 20 words, see<sup>1</sup> above )